syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ### Setting the masked editor as int and double type

 By default, the SfMaskedEdit includes prompt and literals along with your input value.
-The special characters are allowed in int and double type, so you need to exclude prompt and literals using the [ValueMaskFormat](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormMaskedEditTextItem~ValueMaskFormat.html) property in DataFormMaskedEditTextItem.
+The special characters are not allowed in int and double type, so you need to exclude prompt and literals using the [ValueMaskFormat](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormMaskedEditTextItem~ValueMaskFormat.html) property in DataFormMaskedEditTextItem.

 {% tabs %}
 {% highlight c# %}